With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Kenton County, KY.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Kenton County, Kentucky can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

-Catholic Charities Diocese Of Covington is a mental health clinic in Kenton County, Kentucky, located at 3629 Church Street, 41015 zip code.
-Catholic Charities Diocese Of Covington offers outpatient treatment.
-Catholic Charities Diocese Of Covington provides group therapy, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Some other services provided by Catholic Charities Diocese Of Covington include housing services, supported housing and education services.
+Catholic Charities Diocese Of Covington is a mental health treatment center in Kenton County, KY, located at 3629 Church Street, 41015 zip code area.
+Catholic Charities Diocese Of Covington provides outpatient treatment.
+Catholic Charities Diocese Of Covington offers couples/family therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Additional services at Catholic Charities Diocese Of Covington consist of education services, case management and supported housing.

 Northkey Community Care Madison Office is a mental health facility in Kenton County, KY, located at 513 Madison Avenue, 41011.
 Northkey Community Care Madison Office provides outpatient treatment.
-Northkey Community Care Madison Office provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, young adults and adults.
-Some other services available at Northkey Community Care Madison Office include court-ordered outpatient treatment, intensive case management and case management.
+Northkey Community Care Madison Office provides dialectical behavior therapy, group therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Some other services available at Northkey Community Care Madison Office include court-ordered outpatient treatment, supported employment and intensive case management.

 Yes, Kentucky offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.